Rare Australia Stamps and Postal History

-Australia stamps and postal history of has two identifiable periods, the first covering the ‘Australian States’ and the latter, from 1913, when the newly formed Commonwealth of Australia stamps were inscribed ‘Australia’.
-A kangaroo was incorporated into the design of the first Australia stamps, in order to demonstrate this new level of independence.
+Australian stamps and postal history have two identifiable periods.
+The first covered the ‘Australian States’ and the latter, from 1913 when the newly formed Commonwealth of Australia stamps were inscribed ‘Australia’.
+A kangaroo was incorporated into the design of the first Australian stamps, in order to demonstrate this new level of independence.
 The story of the ‘Kangaroo and Map’ is as fascinating.
-Politically motivated intrigue accompanied the design contest, as a result the first British Empire postage stamps not to show a profile of a reigning British monarch.
+Politically motivated intrigue accompanied the design contest, as the first British Empire postage stamps not to show a profile of a reigning British monarch.

-The George V “Heads” were introduced later in 1913, placating those critical of the absence of a British monarch.
-They are amongst the most carefully studied stamps in world philately, havings a wide array of colours, watermarks and also flaws.
-This issue arguably includes the rarest Australia stamp being a tete-beche pair of the 1930 2d golden scarlet.
+King George V's “Heads” were introduced later in 1913, placating those critical of the absence of a British monarch.
+They are amongst the most carefully studied stamps in the world philately, having a wide array of colours, watermarks and flaws.
+The stamp issues include the rare Australia stamps and tete-beche pair of the 1930 2d golden scarlet.

 Definitive and Commemorative Australia Stamps